-- for every lesson. - during LCU times, assemblies, break time, lunch-time and Goldwyn Time. - extra points can also be earned for completing homework - students may also earn additional points if they do not receive any Incident Report Sheets
+- for every lesson. - during Hub times, assemblies, break time, lunch-time and Goldwyn Time. - extra points can also be earned for completing homework - students may also earn additional points if they do not receive any Incident Report Sheets

-If a student receives 0 "pink sheets" in a day their BRITA points will be doubled.
+If a student receives Incident Report Sheets (IRS's) in a day their BRITA points will not be doubled.